 The declared aim of the Festival is to introduce children creatively to topics and to give them a new perspective on their world.
 For this reason, since its foundation in 1978, the Children’s and Youth cinema has been expanded through media-pedagogical activities, which have become increasingly important in recent years.
 In various projects, workshops, special programmes and in cooperation with schools in Oberhausen and the city's youth parliament, Oberhausen cultivates direct dialogue with children and young people and promotes an open and productive exchange.
+Please contact us!

-School Screenings in all Age Groups
+School screenings in all age groups

 The programmes of the Children’s and Youth Film Competition will be shown during the festival on weekdays in morning events especially for schools.
 The programmes are carefully tailored, both in terms of content and form, to seven age groups from three to sixteen years old.
 All programmes are presented by pupils from Oberhausen in a manner appropriate to their age.
 Filmmakers from all over the world are present during the screenings and answer the questions of the young audience.
 School classes can register for the screenings from mid-April.
 We are also happy to provide suggestions on how the films shown can be integrated into lessons.
 Please contact us!